-Auckland ram raids: Seven violent robberies overnight
+Auckland ram raids: violent robberies overnight

-Police are investigating more burglaries in Auckland overnight - including an armed robbery at a dairy and a store targeted by ram-raiders eight times.
+Police are investigating more burglaries in Auckland overnight - including an armed robbery at a dairy and a store targeted by ram raiders eight times.

 West Auckland Police are appealing to the public for any information relating to an armed robbery at a dairy in West Harbour last night.